-Visible Data searches possible models of structuring data in the ﬁeld of ﬁnancing culture, where there is usually a lower level of interest for information design and visualization.
+Visible Data - financing culture searches possible models of structuring data in the ﬁeld of ﬁnancing culture, where there is usually a lower level of interest for information design and visualization.
 Data about culture is still not in the main focus of researches, where power relations are more sophisticated and therefore not so attractive or dramatic.
 Especially in Eastern Europe, ﬁnancing culture is still based mainly on governmental funding.
 For citizens, ﬁnancial public budget items and their interconnected relations are highly abstract.
 Sometimes, governments and municipalities intentionally preserve this complexity, as such, thus remaining known to a very small circle.

 Visualizations were delivered after research and development by a group of international designers, artists and programmers.
 The cultural scene lacks a clear picture about what exactly is supported by decisionmakers, what amount is allocated and from what budget line.
 The Visible Data project improves the capacity of cultural organizations by giving the tools for efficient public policy monitoring and analysis.
 Visible Data is an action that highlights the issue of transparency of ﬁnancing culture combining social and data research with attractive tools of visual communication, such as data visualization graphics.